johntango/StreamingAvatar/README.md

 ### Generate Assistant in OpenAI Playground and Also Drag and Drop files to create VectorDB (10,000 files allowed)

 ### Assistant has Vector DB attached.
-No Need to attach to Thread
+(There are test documents in directory "testdata" that can answer a question "What is CrewAI".
+Add them to your agent in the OpenAI Playground )

 ### New Threads can be generated for Assistant and they will access VectorDB